NoahJamesChristiansen/template-information-site/_posts/2023-11-15-The-Happy-Virus.md

 ---
 layout: default
 title:  "The Happy Virus: Dawkins, Guattari, and the Mass Meme Machine"
+summary: "A contagious virus infects the Selfish Gene."
 date:   2023-11-15 01:44:05 -0500
 tags: theory
 ---